vaibhavait04/CP3Algorithms/codesWithmakefile/puzzles/56-HandshakeInPartyPuzzle.md

 The person who shook 5 hands, shook hands with all other persons (who therefore shook each at least 4 hands), except with his or her partner and the persons who shook 2, 1, and 0 hands.
 Therefore, the partner of the person who shook 5 hands, must be the person who shook 3 hands.

-The only person left, is the one who shook 4 hands, and which must be Jack’s wife.
+The only person left, is the one who shook 4 hands, and which must be Jack's wife.

-The answer is: Jack’s wife shook 4 hands.
+The answer is: Jack's wife shook 4 hands.